gin0115/-Archived-pinkcrab_enqueue/README.md

 $enqueue_style = Enqueue::style('my_style');

 ```
 When you call using the static methods script() or style(), the current instance is returned, allowing for chaining into a single call.
+Rather than doing it in the more verbose methods.

 ```php
 <?php